CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 node -v
 npm -v
 ```
-For help to install on other platforms check out: [Installing Node.js via package manager | Node.js](https://nodejs.org/en/download/package-manager/)
+For help installing on other platforms check out:
+<a href="https://nodejs.org/en/download/package-manager/" target="_blank">Installing Node.js via package manager</a>.

-After installing node the next step is to create a folder for the client code and pull the latest version of the client code from github.
+After installing node the next step is to create a folder for the client code and pull the latest version of that from github.

 ```
 cd /var